-Prayer – Spiritual Learning Initiated
+Cultivating Spiritual Learning

 Let’s teach our children to pray for other children.
 As Christians, we cannot ignore suffering.
 Likewise, as God has entrusted us to bring our children up for Him, He requires that we train our children in the family to be little lights in a dark world.
 Prayer is the first place to begin.
 And exposing them to the plight of hurting children cultivates compassion to motivate their prayers.

-Prayer in the Church
+Spiritual Formation in the Church